 Navigation

 Turtl Docs are also navigable using only the tab and enter keys.
-Try this yourself by opening a Doc and pressing tab, you'll be able to see the different buttons highlight as you tab through the page and pressing enter will work the same as clicking on them.
+Try this yourself by opening a Doc and pressing tab, you'll be able to see the different buttons highlighted as you tab through the page, and pressing enter will work the same as clicking on them.
 See an example below of navigating through the Doc.

 Editing Docs